BitcoinDesign/Guide/guide/case-studies/bitcoin-core-app.md

 There are four main goals of this project:

 - Empower people to run a node easily on a mobile device.
-- Expand wallet features wallet with the latest best practices and developments.
+- Expand wallet features with the latest best practices and developments.
 - Provide more useful tools for experts and developers.
 - Build a solid design foundation and public blueprint.